The 30 Best Questions for an Internal Interview

 - Time Management

-Below, you’ll find a list of internal job interview questions which will cover these four core development areas.
-Each category will also include questions to help uncover the employee’s motivation for making the change, and if they will remain engaged if they don’t get the new position.
-Take these considerations into account as you select your internal interview questions.
+We’ve pulled together a list of internal job interview questions that cover these four core development areas.
+Each category will also include questions to help uncover the employee’s motivation for making the change and whether they will remain engaged if they don’t get the new position.

-7 Internal Job Interview Questions About Leadership
+8 Internal Job Interview Questions About Leadership

 - How would your teammates describe your leadership style?
+(Or—if they’re not in a leadership role—ask them to describe what their leadership style would be like.)

 - Please describe a project where you took leadership responsibilities.